antonvasilev52/oxford_3000/README.md

     This will start the Sinatra web server.
 The app will be availabe on http://127.0.0.1:4567
 3. Go to http://127.0.0.1:4567 and enjoy the quiz :blush:

-A live example is available https://oxford3000.herokuapp.com.
+A live example is available https://oxford3000.herokuapp.com (The app is unavailable due to Heroku switching to paid mode.
+Will try to find an alternative).

 :warning: If you want to use the **Feedback** widget for sending emails from users, you have to configure your own SMTP server.
 Put your STMP credentials in the `Pony.mail` method but DO NOT expose the API key password in a plain form.
 Bad guys can rapidly disclose it and use for sending email spam.
 What you can do is: